black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 38
 Ranges are separated by a colon.
 After your two capture groups, your rangeRegex should look for a colon.

+# Step 39
+After your rangeRegex finds the :, it needs to look for the same letter and number pattern as it did before.

+Copy your two existing capture groups and paste them after the colon.